skillrepos/copilot-hands-on/labs.md

 2. Fork the repository into your own GitHub space via the **Fork** button at the top right.
 Make sure to **uncheck** the *Copy the main branch only* box on the next screen.
 Then click **Create fork**.

 ![Fork](./images/cpho73.png?raw=true "Fork")

+**Re-run note:** this lab changes your GitHub account, not the codespace, so starting a fresh codespace won't reset it.
+If you've done this lab before, GitHub will send you to your existing *sec-demo* fork instead of offering the fork screen, and the pull request in steps 5-7 may already exist.
+To run it clean, delete your old *sec-demo* fork (Settings > Danger Zone > Delete this repository) before starting, or close the earlier PR and use a different branch.
 <br><br>

 3. After the fork is complete, click on the Copilot button at the top right.
 The Chat dialog will open with a text input and some suggested questions.
 Click on the suggested prompt **"Give me a high level overview of this repo"** (or type your own question, such as "Tell me about this repository").
 Copilot will provide an overview of the project.
 (The set of suggested prompts changes over time — if you don't see that exact one, just type the question in.)